 Are you nearing your 65th birthday?
 Three months before your big day, you’ll receive information in the mail about your Medicare Initial Enrollment Period (IEP).
 Don’t let Medicare enrollment overwhelm you – you’ll have plenty of time to become a Medicare wiz before it’s time for you to enroll.
 Your Open Enrollment Period lasts seven months: three months before, through the month of, and three months after your 65th birthday.

 You may be wondering: what if I don’t enroll in Medicare during this time period?
-Unfortunately, you may be looking at some penalties.
+Unfortunately, if you don’t have another form of creditable health coverage, you may be looking at some penalties.
 Medicare late enrollment penalties typically impact those who try to enroll in Medicare outside of their designated Initial Enrollment Period.

 What Is the Medicare Late Enrollment Penalty?